Poisson Hail on a Wireless Ground: Appendix

-\begin{remark} In the case where ${\mathbb E} \xi = 0$, there may be various scenarios, including positive recurrence, null recurrence and transience -- depending on the way the distribution of $\xi_1(x)$ converges to the distribution of $\xi$ as $x$ grows. \end{remark}
+and, in particular, $X_n \to \infty$ a.s. as $n\to\infty$. \end{enumerate} \end{Prop} { \begin{remark} In the case where ${\mathbb E} \xi = 0$, there may be various scenarios, including positive recurrence, null-recurrence and transience -- depending on the way the distribution of $\xi_1(x)$ converges to the distribution of $\xi$ as $x$ grows. \end{remark} }

 Before providing the proof of Proposition \ref{propmain}, we recall the classical Foster criterion and two of its corollaries.